Chapter 14 : A Day in the Life

 "Yes," I admitted curtly, "but they don't judge me.
 They make it bearable instead of miserable.
 They're… different."

-Her eyes narrowed and she responded in a stronger voice than I'd ever heard from her, "So am I."
+Her eyes narrowed and she responded in a strong voice, "So am I."

 I stared at her, lost for words.
 When I didn't say anything, she continued.

-"Octavius, Lynn, and Lily are different too," her voice returned to it's normal, soft tones, but still filled with conviction, "They've… well, they've known for awhile… and nothing's changed, has it?"
+"Octavius, Lynn, and Lily are different too," her voice returned to it's normal, soft tones, but still filled with sadness, "They've… well, they've known for awhile… and nothing's changed, has it?"

 "No," I finally had to admit; I hadn't detected the slightest change of attitude in Lily or Lynn… or Octavius for that matter.